Concept

-Concepts can be organized into a hierarchy, higher levels of which are termed "superordinate" and lower levels termed "subordinate".
+Concepts are classified into a hierarchy, higher levels of which are termed "superordinate" and lower levels termed "subordinate".
 Additionally, there is the "basic" or "middle" level at which people will most readily categorize a concept.
 For example, a basic-level concept would be "chair", with its superordinate, "furniture", and its subordinate, "easy chair".

-Concepts may be exact, or inexact.
+Concepts may be exact or inexact.
 When the mind makes a generalization such as the concept of tree, it extracts similarities from numerous examples; the simplification enables higher-level thinking.
 A concept is instantiated (reified) by all of its actual or potential instances, whether these are things in the real world or other ideas.

 Concepts are studied as components of human cognition in the cognitive science disciplines of linguistics, psychology, and philosophy, where an ongoing debate asks whether all cognition must occur through concepts.
 Concepts are regularly formalized in mathematics, computer science, databases and artificial intelligence.
 Examples of specific high-level conceptual classes in these fields include classes, schema or categories.
-In informal use the word concept often just means any idea.
+In informal use, the word concept can refer to any idea.